-Whether you are a devout Christian or just beginning to know Christ, we are taught that Christ is “the way, the truth, and the life” to the Kingdom of God (John 14:6-7).
+Whether you are a devout Christian or just beginning to know Christ, you are taught that Christ is “the way, the truth, and the life” to the Kingdom of God (John 14:6-7).
 His life and teachings are the fundamental way to live our lives.

-Reexamining our lives – our actions, our thoughts, words that were spoken are simply not performed just during lent.
-If we really want to connect with God, it is essential that we practice examining ourselves at every end of each day.
+Reexamining our lives – our actions, our thoughts, and words that were spoken are simply not performed just during lent.
+If we really want to connect with God, it is essential that we practice examining ourselves at the end of each day.
 You would be surprised how much you have missed or have forgotten the true message of Christ when He said that the greatest two commandments are (1st ) “Love God with all your heart, soul, and mind (2nd ) “to Love others as we love ourselves” ( John 22:37-39 ).
 Why do you think Jesus summed up the ten commandments into two?

 If you have been watching, listening, and reading the current events, you are aware of the global pain and suffering of mankind – from sickness, violence, injustices, environmental destruction, and war.
 You wonder sometimes, will this ever end?
 Will this ever stop?
 Is this how it all ends for us?

 Most of the evil events that we are experiencing in life are the result of our false beliefs, carelessness, and stubborn character.
 Instead of pursuing the teaching of Christ, we pursue our desires, and we rely on what we know (or what we think we know).

 Revisiting your thoughts allows your mind and spirit to seek the truth – the truth that our submission to Christ does not mean that we are restricted from the “free will” that God gave us as His gift but understanding and accepting that we need the Holy Spirit to guide us on how we should use that gift to pursue and have a life with Christ with contentment.